Academic Integrity

 is not subject to further appeal.

-Suspension/Expulsion from the College: Students who are suspended or expelled from the College by the Vice President for Academic Affairs due to repeat academic integrity violations have the right to a hearing with the Dean of Student Life (or designee) ideally within 3 business days after request.
+Suspension/Expulsion from the College: Students who are suspended or expelled from the College by the Vice President for Academic Affairs due to repeat academic integrity violations have the right to a hearing with the Associate Vice President of Student Affairs (or designee) ideally within 3 business days after request.
 The student will not be allowed to attend any classes during that time.
 Permanent removal from the College will be determined after the hearing process and the appeals process has been completed.
-Students are also entitled to appeal that decision to the College’s Appellate Officer, the Dean of Admissions (or designee) and have up to four (4) business days to appeal.
+Students are also entitled to appeal that decision to the College’s Appellate Officer, the Director of Admissions (or designee) and have up to four (4) business days to appeal.
 Their decision will be final and is not subject to further appeal.
 Should students be permanently removed from the College during a semester due to violation of the policy, they will be fully liable for all costs and unable to academically withdraw from courses.

 For more on the appeals process, see pg.
 17 of the Student Code of Conduct STUDENT CODE OF CONDUCT